d3v3l0p3rAxi0mm/entrevoisins/README.md

 ## Execution

+After [Compilation](#compilation) of the app, Go to Run menu, then click on Run (ALT + MAJ + F10).
+You have to choose 'app' in the list to compile whole project.

-After [Compilation](#compilation) of the app, send the APK File on your smartphone and click on it to install and execute it.
+If you generated a signed APK file, send this APK File on your smartphone and click on it to install and execute it.